thesystemninjaneer/billtracker/backend/organization-service/README.md

         Try with a valid token from your second user.
 You should see the second user's organizations (or an empty array).

-To configure the next most relevant service, perform the steps in the [backend bill-payment-service README](../backend/bill-payment-service/README.md).
+To configure the final backend service, perform the steps in the [bill-payment-service README](../bill-payment-service/README.md).